-Please note, you DO NOT complete the Alzheimer's and Dementia seminar prior to registration for Train the Trainer seminar
+Please note, you DO NOT complete the NCCDP / ICCDP Alzheimer's Disease and Dementia Care Seminar prior to registration for Train the Trainer seminar.

 During the Certified Alzheimer's Disease and Dementia Care Trainer seminar, the Instructors are provided with all training materials to present a comprehensive Alzheimer's Disease and Care Dementia seminar that exceeds all state and national regulations for dementia education.
 Every state is different in the requirements and regulations for dementia education for staff working in long term care settings or home care.
 There are no national standards or federal regulations for nursing homes or assisted living regarding dementia education.
 It is up to each state to determine the requirements for dementia education for long term care settings or home care setting.

 This is a very important aspect of the NCCDP in that we make it easy for the trainer.
 You are provided with NCCDP Alzheimer's dementia curriculum Power Point Curriculum on Memory Stick, over head copies, master hand out notebook, DVD, text books, tests, sample evaluations, sample sign in sheets, sample brochure.

 The approved trainer is not restricted to teach at the location they work and can teach this seminar in any state as often as is feasible for the trainer.
 It is the responsibility of each instructor to submit the curriculum for CEU approval through the different governing bodies granting ceus.
 We do provide during the Train the Trainer seminar recommendations on which governing bodies to apply for CEU's.

-Instructors who are currently providing seminars and workshops in the area of Dementia / Alzheimer’s will find an added bonus in offering the students (for those who qualify) the opportunity to obtain CDP certification once completing the NCCDP Alzheimer's Disease and Dementia Care seminar (for those who qualify).
-Anyone can attend the Alzheimer's Disease and Dementia Care seminar but not everyone qualifies for CDP certification.
+Instructors who are currently providing seminars and workshops in the area of Dementia / Alzheimer’s Disease will find an added bonus in offering the students (for those who qualify) the opportunity to obtain CDP certification once completing the NCCDP Alzheimer's Disease and Dementia Care seminar (for those who qualify).
+Anyone can attend the NCCDP / ICCDP Alzheimer's Disease and Dementia Care seminar but not everyone qualifies for CDP certification.